aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/use-aptos-cli.md

 In this example, we will use `DebugDemo` in [debug-move-example](https://github.com/aptos-labs/aptos-core/tree/main/crates/aptos/debug-move-example).

-First, you need to include Move nursery in your Move [toml file](https://github.com/aptos-labs/aptos-core/tree/main/crates/aptos/debug-move-example/Move.toml).
+First, you need to include Move nursery in your Move [.toml file](https://github.com/aptos-labs/aptos-core/tree/main/crates/aptos/debug-move-example/Move.toml).

 Now, you can use `Debug::print` and `Debug::print_stack_trace` in your [DebugDemo Move file](https://github.com/aptos-labs/aptos-core/tree/main/crates/aptos/debug-move-example/sources/DebugDemo.move).